netdata/netdata/packaging/building-native-packages-locally.md

 <!--
 title: How to build native (DEB/RPM) packages locally for testing
-description:
+description: Instructions for developers who need to build native packages locally for testing.
 custom_edit_url: https://github.com/netdata/netdata/edit/master/packaging/building-native-packages-locally.md
 keywords: [Netdata native package, Netdata RPM, Netdata DEB, Testing native packages Netdata] -->

 # How to build native (DEB/RPM) packages locally for testing

-> Please provide a short summary
 ## Requirements

 You will need:

-* A working Docker host (it _may_ work with Podman or Singularity, but they are untested).
+* A working Docker or Podman host.
 * A local copy of the source tree you want to build from.

+## Building the packages

 In the root of the source tree you want to build from, clean up any existing files left over from a previous build and then run: